AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/cue-lists/cue-list-playback.md

-You can enable or disable Tracking mode globally for the whole cue list, or each cue can have Tracking mode set individually from the Playback View window (or Playback Options, \[Cue Options\]).
+You can enable or disable Tracking mode globally for the whole cue list, or each cue can have Tracking mode set individually from the Playback View window (or Playback Options, <Keys.SoftKey>Cue Options</Keys.SoftKey>).

 Settings are:

 Setting | Action
 --- | ---
-\[Global\] *(default)* | Obeys the global setting for the cue list.
+<Keys.SoftKey>Global</Keys.SoftKey> *(default)* | Obeys the global setting for the cue list.
-\[Track\] | The cue will track
+<Keys.SoftKey>Track</Keys.SoftKey> | The cue will track
-\[Block\] | The cue will not take tracking states from previous cues.
+<Keys.SoftKey>Block</Keys.SoftKey> | The cue will not take tracking states from previous cues.
 All subsequent cues will track from the Block cue.
-\[Solo Excluding Shapes\] | No states are tracked into or out of the cue, but shapes will track into the cue, except for dimmer shapes which will not track.
+<Keys.SoftKey>Solo Excluding Shapes</Keys.SoftKey> | No states are tracked into or out of the cue, but shapes will track into the cue, except for dimmer shapes which will not track.
 This lets you have a cue that solos all levels but allows non-dimmer shapes to continue.
-\[Cue Only\] | Changes in this cue will not track to subsequent cues.
+<Keys.SoftKey>Cue Only</Keys.SoftKey> | Changes in this cue will not track to subsequent cues.
 Unchanged states from previous cues will be restored in subsequent cues.
-\[Solo\] | No states are tracked into or out of a solo cue.
+<Keys.SoftKey>Solo</Keys.SoftKey> | No states are tracked into or out of a solo cue.
 States from previous cues will track to subsequent cues but will not appear in the solo cue.
-\[Block Shapes\] | Any tracked shapes will stop from this cue.
+<Keys.SoftKey>Block Shapes</Keys.SoftKey> | Any tracked shapes will stop from this cue.
 Other attributes will continue to be tracked.
 This lets you create a point where you can guarantee all shapes will stop.

 Move In Dark (MID) Functions
 ----------------------------